gctools-outilsgc/aurora-website/src/docs/en/component/forms-text inputs.md

     </div>
 ' react='' /></codeblock>

+## Microcopy

+Help text should be explicitly associated with the form control it relates to using the `aria-describedby` attribute.
+This will ensure that assistive technologies, such as screen readers, will announce this help text when the user focuses or enters the control.

+Help text below inputs can be styled with `.form-text`.
+This class includes `display: block` and adds some top margin for easy spacing from the inputs above.

 </doctabpanel>
       <doctabpanel type="react">
       </doctabpanel>
       <doctabpanel type="design">

-## Text Area
+## Text Inputs

-The text field a user has selected should indicated visually.
+The text field a user has selected should be indicated visually.
 Outlining the selected text box in blue shows the user which field they are inputting without too much visual weight.

 When there is an error within a text field, outlining the field in red shows a greater level of significance than blue.
-See errors and validation for more information about input errors.
+See [Errors and Validation](/component/errors-and-validation) for more information about input errors.

 Text input fields may also include interactive elements to the right of the field.
 Interactive elements will always be displayed using an icon, such as an eye to demonstrate a visible or hidden password.

 <label for="exampleInputPassword1">Password</label>
 <input type="password" class="form-control" aria-describedby="Password1Error" id="exampleInputPassword1" placeholder="Password">
-<small id="Password1Error" class="form-text text-muted">8-character minimum, case sensitive</small>

 Text fields are styled as follows: